 Image Credit: Monrovia

-The New Zealand Flax has been one of the most popular ornamental in the United States.
-Its large and fan-like form leaves makes it an interesting focal point in any garden.
-The leaves of these ornamental grass shoots up from the base and can grow several feet in diameter and up to 20 feet high.
+The New Zealand Flax has been one of the most popular ornaments in the United States.
+Its large and fan-like form of leaves makes it an interesting focal point in any garden.
+The leaves of these ornamental grass shoot up from the base and can grow several feet in diameter and up to 20 feet high.
 There are now new hybrids of the New Zealand flax.
-They are available in the bright shades of red, pink, yellow and bronze.
+They are available in bright shades of red, pink, yellow, and bronze.

 The ornamental grass can also be used as accents in containers and perennial gardens.
 It’s very easy to grow and can be grown under full sun to partial shade.

 When it comes to being a low maintenance ornamental grass, the Blue Oat grass tops the list.
 The plant is known for having a wonderful mounded habit and will not easily spread out and take over your entire garden.